Inzhenerka/docs.getdbt.tech/website/docs/guides/sl-snowflake-qs.md

 </File>

+### Configure a time spine

+To ensure accurate time-based aggregations, you must configure a [time spine](/docs/build/metricflow-time-spine).
+The time spine allows you to have accurate metric calculations over different time granularities.

+1. Add a time spine model to your project at whichever granularity needed for your metrics (like daily or hourly).
+2. Configure each time spine in a YAML file to define how MetricFlow recognizes and uses its columns.
+Follow the instructions in [Configuring time spine in YAML](/docs/build/metricflow-time-spine#configuring-time-spine-in-yaml) documenation.

+For a step-by-step guide, refer to [MetricFlow time spine guide](/guides/mf-time-spine?step=1).

 ## Define metrics and add a second semantic model

 In this section, you will [define metrics](#define-metrics) and [add a second semantic model](#add-second-semantic-model-to-your-project) to your project.